Request for Business Records

 - Research the types of records kept by the government entity you’re interested in.

->The Colorado State Archives can provide further guidance within their retention schedules. - Avoid listing general record types or submitting overly broad requests to obtain the most timely, accurate, and responsive records as well as to reduce any associated costs or fees.
+- Avoid listing general record types or submitting overly broad requests to obtain the most timely, accurate, and responsive records as well as to reduce any associated costs or fees.

 - Add keywords, background context, and/or date parameters within your request to help locate relevant records.